 For most sellers, saving on real estate agent commission fees is the biggest appeal to selling by owner.
 But before you make the decision based on money alone, make sure you have a good grasp of the process and the amount of work involved.

-Joel Carson is an experienced agent in Salt Lake City, Utah, who specializes in helping first-time homebuyers and relocations..
+Joel Carson is a top real estate agent in Salt Lake City, Utah, with 32 years of experience helping home sellers and buyers in all kinds of housing markets.
 He points out that, “It’s the largest transaction that people do in their life.
 Without having a professional who does this for a living looking over documents and making sure the seller understands all aspects — that the buyer gets a proper inspection, and communicating what expectations buyers should have of the seller to make repairs — a lot of that is lost.”

-He thinks that for sale by owner, or FSBO, sellers can underestimate all the moving pieces that go into a move, which is why we’re going to break them down for you.
+He thinks that “for sale by owner,” or FSBO, sellers can sometimes underestimate all the moving pieces that go into a successful real estate sale, which is why we’re going to break them down for you.

 Your three main options to sell a house without a Realtor® include: